Aykahshi/copilot-mcp-tool/README.md

 A Model Context Protocol (MCP) server that integrates GitHub Copilot CLI with MCP clients.

+> **📣 Important Notice**
+>
+> Thanks to [@leonardommello](https://github.com/leonardommello/copilot-mcp-tool) for the original work.
+This is an actively maintained fork to keep the project up-to-date with the latest Copilot features and supported models.

 <img src=".github/img/github.svg" alt="GitHub Copilot MCP Server" /></i>

 ## Features